 Multiple sizing tables for each pipe type can be created in the grid on the left.

-There are two fields in pipes related to sizing pipes.
+There are two fields in pipes related to sizing.
 You can modify these values when inserting or modifying a pipe.

-Size: Size is pulldown menu of pipe sizes defined in the Pipe Size command.
+Size is a pulldown menu of pipe sizes defined in the Pipe Sizes command.
 The default value is Sized Automatically.
 When this is selected, the pipe size will be chosen based upon the flow values and sizing table.

 A specific pipe size can be set by selecting a pipe size from the pulldown.
 The pipe size will not be changed during the calculations.